 Essential oils should be mixed with carrier oils before use and never applied directly to the skin.
 People can mix 3-5 drops of oil of oregano essential oil in 1 ounce of sweet almond oil, warmed coconut oil, or olive oil.
 A tampon should be soaked in this mixture for a few minutes, then insert and change every 2-4 hours during the day.
 People should not leave a medicated tampon in for more than 6 hours.
 It is a good idea to test for allergies to oil of oregano on the forearm before use.

-Many home remedies are safe for the majority of people with yeast infections.
-However, a person who falls into one of the following categories, should not try to treat themselves:
+Many home remedies are safe for the most people with yeast infections.
+However, the following people should not try to treat themselves:

 - pregnant women